alvieg/alvieg/README.md

 ## 🤓+🤓 Developers Who Help Me

-I am helped out by the great [Developers Fun](https://github.com/developers-fun) 🛐🛐
+I am helped out by the great [Developers Fun](https://github.com/developers-fun) 🛐🛐 (Not really so much any more, were more like partners where I do frontend and he does backend and pays for stuff)

 ## 😠 Things That Annoy Me